User Journeys

 For high cardinality fields such as Logs, Breadcrumbs, and Network events, you can use wildcarding patterns to filter data.
 The "Test" button checks if your pattern matches existing data in your session data.

-Note: Newly created user flows collect data on a go-forward basis.
-This means that immediately after you create a new user flow, you may not see any data.
+Note: Newly-created User Flows collect data on a going-forward basis.
+This means that immediately after you create a new User Flow, you may not see any data.
 As new sessions come in, you'll see data start to populate.
 Additionally, User Flows cannot be modified after being created.
 If you need to change them, you'll need to delete the existing User Flow and create a new one.

-On the User Flow summary page, you'll see a list of all of your currently configured User Flows with some useful information.
+On the User Flows Summary page, you'll see a list of all of your currently-configured User Flows with some useful information.

-• Completion: This is the percentage of User Flows that were seen that made it from the Start Event to the End Event inside of the time threshold and without exiting the app (find a less ambiguous term for "exiting").
-This is shown in comparison across the time windo you have selected.
+- Completion: This is the percentage of User Flows that were seen that made it from the Start Event to the End Event inside of the time threshold and without exiting the app.
+This is shown in comparison across the time window you have selected.

-• Abandon: This is the percentage of User Flows that timed out or were abandoned through normal means (entered another flow, exited the app).
+- Abandon: This is the percentage of User Flows that timed out or were abandoned through normal means (e.g., entered another flow, exited the app).

-• Session Volume: This is the count of sessions that have been seen with this User Flow across the time selected.
+- Session Volume: This is the count of sessions that contained this User Flow across the selected time window.

 Issue Rate